Motor racing-McLaren withdraws from Australian GP after virus positive

 McLaren withdrew from the season-opening Australian Formula One Grand Prix in Melbourne on Thursday after a team member tested positive for coronavirus, fuelling concerns about the race going ahead.
 The British-based team, whose drivers are Spaniard Carlos Sainz and Briton Lando Norris, did not reveal details about the employee.

-"The team member was tested and self-isolated as soon as they started to show symptoms and will now be treated by local healthcare authorities," the former champions said in a statement.
-"The team has prepared for this eventuality and has ongoing support in place for its employees who will now enter a period of quarantine.
+"The team member was tested and self-isolated as soon as they started to show symptoms and will now be treated by local healthcare authorities," the former champions said in a statement https://twitter.com/McLarenF1/status/1238062852306583552.
+"The team has prepared for this eventuality and has ongoing support in place for its employee who will now enter a period of quarantine.
 The team is cooperating with the relevant local authorities to assist their investigations and analysis."

 Tests on four Haas team members who had been quarantined due to the outbreak came back negative, a spokesman said.
 U.S.-owned Haas are also British-based but have close ties to Ferrari, the Italian team whose engines they use.